mnot/I-D/rfc5785bis/draft.md

 ## Interaction with the Web

-In particular, applications using well-known URIs for HTTP or HTTPS URLs need to be aware that well-known resources will be accessible to Web browsers, and therefore is potentially able to be manipulated by content obtained from other parts of that origin.
+Applications using well-known URIs for HTTP or HTTPS URLs need to be aware that well-known resources will be accessible to Web browsers, and therefore is potentially able to be manipulated by content obtained from other parts of that origin.
 If an attacker is able to inject content (e.g., through a Cross-Site Scripting vulnerability), they will be able to make potentially arbitrary requests to the well-known resource.

 HTTP and HTTPS also use origins as a security boundary for many other mechanisms, including (but